Students from diverse backgrounds

 Appointments and advice

 Careers Network is committed to encouraging and empowering all students and graduates to reach their personal best in their personal and professional life.
-Our Careers Consultants and careers staff are trained to give impartial and non-judgemental tailored information, advice and guidance based on your individual needs.
+Our careers coaches and careers staff are trained to give impartial and non-judgemental tailored information, advice and guidance based on your individual needs.

 If you require any reasonable adjustments, or would like to make our team aware of anything before your appointment, please add these to your booking notes.